Universal chaotic dynamics from Krylov space: Krylov complexity at early times

+It is reminiscent of the ``complexity algebra'' in \cite{Caputa:2021sib,Hornedal:2022pkc}.
+In their case, $b_{n+1}^2-b_n^2=An+B,\ \forall n\geq0$ and then $\ke{\L,\mathcal B, \tilde K}$ form a closed algebra, where $\mathcal B=[\L,\hat K]$, $\tilde K=A\hat K+B$.
+The closed algebra completely determines the evolution of complexity.
+However, here we have an ``anomaly'' $\delta_{n0}$, which prevents the ``complexity algebra'' from being closed.
+From the $n=0$ term in the Ehrenfest theorem \eqref{Ehrenfest}, we obtain that the external input for the evolution of complexity is $\abs{\phi_0(\tau)}^2$, which is proportional to the SFF according to \eqref{WaveFunctionTFD}.
+More precisely, we get the following expression of the second derivative of Krylov complexity,

-where in the last expression, only the levels with different energies will contribute to the sum.
+where in the last expression, only different levels will contribute to the summation.
 This equation states that under the approximation for the Lanczos coefficient \eqref{LanczosLimit}, the second derivative of Krylov is given by the SFF \eqref{SFF}.
-In deriving this equation, we should note that the wave function also implicitly depends on the GUE Hamiltonian.
-Thus, we have actually neglected the statistical correlation between Lanczos coefficients and the wave function resulted from the GUE.
+In deriving this equation, we should note that the wave function also implicitly depends on the RMT Hamiltonian.
+Thus, we have actually neglected the statistical correlation between the Lanczos coefficients and the wave function resulted from the RMT.

 Surprisingly, if we take the double integral over the time on both sides of \eqref{EhrenfestTFD}, we obtain exactly the {\it spectral complexity} defined in \cite{Iliesiu:2021ari},

 This implies that the Krylov state complexity and the spectral complexity are related by the Ehrenfest theorem in Krylov space.
 The authors of \cite{Alishahiha:2022anw} also proposed an equivalence between Krylov complexity and spectral complexity in the continuum limit.
 However, since we neglect the fluctuation of the Lanczos coefficients, we will see that the two complexities match each other through the linear growth region but deviate from each other at late times.
 We will distinguish the Krylov complexity $K$ and its approximation from the Ehrenfest theorem, {\it i.e.} the spectral complexity $C$.